Our tour of Europe ended with a two day stay in Munich, Germany. The main thing we wanted to visit in Munich was the Dachau concentration camp.

 You May Also Like:

-- Poland: How to Visit Auschwitz-Birkenau: How to Have the Best Experience
+- Poland: How to Plan Your Visit to Auschwitz-Birkenau

 - Belgium: How to Visit Bruges and Ghent if You Only Have One Day